 Living and dying without pain is a very important component of the right to health.
 Consequently, States have an obligation not only to remove obstacles that prevent patients from obtaining palliative drugs, but also to promote more flexible programs and policies that facilitate access to these medicines at all levels of health care and with the least red tape possible, considering the special conditions of those facing terminal or chronic conditions.
 To achieve this, among other measures, it is necessary to rethink about national policies regulating this medicine, control the market prices, promote training of health personnel in opioid treatment, and strengthen patient associations to demand access to these analgesics.
 This, so that, unlike Carlos, many other patients will be able to live the process of their illness with dignity and die without pain.

-* Lucía is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+* Lucía is a researcher at the Center for Law, Justice and Society (Dejusticia).
 You can email her at firstname.lastname@example.org or follow her @aydalucia

 Featured photo: Paul